 Firstly, We can use the term ‘team’ to refer to groups and organizations.
-Teamwork involves working with each other to achieve something beyond the capabilities of individuals working alone.
-Organizational groups are frequently asked to solve problems and make decisions.
+Hence, Teamwork involves working with each other to achieve something beyond the capabilities of individuals working alone.

 Employee empowerment is also a critical strategy that enables people to make decisions about how to serve customers best, give them answers and knowledge.